hsk/trans/typeclass/overload2.md

     demo :: (first::a->b,second::a->c) => a -> (c,b)
     demo r = (second r, first r)

-  Function demo takes a pair or triple and returns its second and first components, in that order.
+  Function `demo` takes a pair or triple and returns its `second` and `first` components, in that order.
   Again, its type can be inferred.

   In short, eliminating class declarations makes type classes powerful enough to model bounded polymorphism.

   Eliminating class declarations means one need no longer decide in advance which operations belong together in a class.
   In many situations, this will be a positive advantage.
-  For instance, if we're dealing with pairs we only want first and second grouped together, but if we're dealing with triples we'll want third as well.
+  For instance, if we're dealing with pairs we only want `first` and `second` grouped together, but if we're dealing with triples we'll want `third` as well.
   As a further example, consider the diculties that the Haskell designers had deciding how to group numeric operators into classes.
-  This design is still argued: should + and * be in a `ring' class?
+  This design is still argued: should + and * be in a `ring` class?
   The problem is exacerbated because there is no mechanism in Haskell whereby a user may break a given class into smaller classes.

   On the other hand, eliminating class declarations means that inferred types become more verbose: the type of every overloaded operator must be mentioned.
   Records provide some relief here, since they allow us to group related operations together, using a common overloaded identifier for them all.
   This is explained in more detail in Section 5.

-### Contributions of this work
+#### Contributions of this work

   We combine the above restrictions and generalisations of type classes to define System O, a type system for overloading with the following properties.